surendra9783/-Unstructured-DATABASE/README.md

 • List of all the dependencies:

- 1.In this project first we install Django for backend
+ 1. In this project first we install Django for backend

 		pip install Django

-2.Setup MONGODB database install MONGODB Compass GUI
+2. Setup MONGODB database install MONGODB Compass GUI

-3.For connection between Django and MONGODB we uses PyMongo.
+3. For connection between Django and MONGODB we uses PyMongo.
 PyMongo is very efficient for writing JSON data to MongoDB and allows the use of MongoDB queries 	in the Python code itself.
 We can retrieve data in a dictionary like syntax using PyMongo.

 		pip install pymongo[snappy,gssapi,srv,tls]

-4.Also, install dnspython for using mongodb+srv://:
+4. Also, install dnspython for using mongodb+srv://:

   		pip install dnspython

-5.Install Djongo to connect MONGODB with Django:
+5. Install Djongo to connect MONGODB with Django:

 		pip install djongo